harm-ac/Token2ID/README.md

 ## ✨ Features

 - 📄 Read unlimited bot tokens from `tokensbot.txt`
-- 🆔 Decode Bot IDs directly from tokens
+- 🆔 Give you Bot IDs directly from tokens
 - 👤 Fetch bot usernames using the Discord API
 - 💾 Export results as TXT and JSON
 - ⚡ Fast processing